M4R1T4/ml_project_financial_inclusion/README.md

 ## Our Repository ...

 ... is still in progress.
-... but feel free to take a look at our previous work.
+... but feel free to take a look at our previous work:

 ### Structure and Content